bugggggggg/bugggggggg.github.io/Resume.md

 ## Education Background

-- Tongji University, Bachelor of Engineering 09/2018-07/2022 <br/>
-  - Major: Software Engineering
-  - GPA: 4.67/5.0
-  - Honors: The First Prize Scholarship, Tongji University, 2018-2019
+- The University of Hong Kong, PhD in Computer and Data Science.
+09/2025-

 - The University of Hong Kong, Master of Computer Science 09/2022-07/2024, with Distinction<br/>
   - GPA: 4.02/4.3
   - Advisor: Liu Qi
   - Honors: The China Postgraduate Scholarships for Computer Science, The University of Hong Kong, 2022-2023
   - Dissertation: Solve Mathematical Problems in Textual Image
+- Tongji University, Bachelor of Engineering 09/2018-07/2022 <br/>
+  - Major: Software Engineering
+  - GPA: 4.67/5.0
+  - Honors: The First Prize Scholarship, Tongji University, 2018-2019

 ## Experience